-How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example
+How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

-By December 23, 2025AEO
+By December 23, 2025June 2nd, 2026AEO, Blog

-The 3-Block Blueprint: How to Structure Pages for AI Mode (Using Backyard My Christmas Lights as an Example)
+The 3-Block Blueprint: How to Structure Pages for AI Mode

 backyard Christmas trees in the snow

+AI Mode isn’t picking the “best website.”
+It’s picking the “best next click.”
 And it is making that decision at unparalleled speed.

 Traditional search ranked pages based on keywords and backlinks.
-AI Mode is different.
-It assembles an answer by reading the web, and then it chooses a few sources to feature as in-line links.
+AI Mode is entirely different.
+It assembles an answer by reading the web, and then it chooses a select few sources to feature as in-line links.

-In this post (and the video below), I’m going to show you a simple, Christmas-themed page structure that is built specifically for AI Mode.
-We’ll use my own backyard decorations as the example.
+In this post (and the video below), I am going to show you a simple page structure built specifically for AI Mode.
+We will use my own backyard Christmas decorations as the example.
+By using one topic and one example, you will leave with a blueprint you can reuse on any page.

 Watch the Breakdown: